sgichuki/TidyTuesday-Py/gasprices/readme.md

 plt.gca().legend(loc='center left', bbox_to_anchor=(1, 0.5))

 ````
 NB: This time series data ends at different points in 2021 for each tariff, always at the end of the month: in May 2021 for Tarif B0, in Sep 2021 for Tarif B1, and in Aug 2021 for the BASE Tarif.
+There is a noticeable uptick in all tariffs in late 2018:

 ![](francegasprices1.png)